 If your friend or a family member has a higher credit score, you can ask them to add you as an authorized user on their secured credit card.
 The whole idea is to get their excellent credit history to rub off on your credit score in a positive way.

 #3 Dispute Your Credit Report Errors

-Credit report errors may ruin your credit score.
+Credit report errors may ruin your credit score and they will stay on your credit report for several years.
 You should always look through your free credit report to verify that the information is correct.
 If you feel like there's something off in your credit report records, you should reach out to your credit bureau as soon as possible.